romrayster/todoist_to_reminder/README.md

 All verbs are case insensitive.

-The script can only assign values to the tasks if they have a due date.
-If the task does not have a due date the label gets removed without setting a reminder.
+# Special Cases
+## What if the task has a reminder-label but no no due date?
+Nothing happens.

+## What if the tast has a reminder label but no due time, just a due date?

+The task reminder will be set with an offset from 9:00 a.m. at the task due date.

+For example a task with a due date of Friday and a label `25-mins` will get a reminder at Friday 8:35 a.m.